Electroducer Sleeve

 *The Electroducer® Sleeve is under development.
 Its properties, performance and safety are still under evaluation.
 It is not available yet for use.
 As a medical device, it does not yet comply with Regulation (EU) 2017/745.
 Electroducer® Sleeve is not CE marked.

-The Electroducer Sleeve interfaces with the conventional percutaneous cardiac procedure equipment:
+The Electroducer Sleeve interfaces with the conventional percutaneous cardiovascular equipment:

 it does not change physicians’ habits, thus allowing a better adoption of the technique.